Generic Name: finasteride (fin-AS-ter-ide)

 If OVERDOSE is suspected:

-Store finasteride at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
+Store finasteride at room temperature, below 86 degrees F (30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep finasteride out of the reach of children and away from pets.

 - If you have any questions about finasteride, please talk with your doctor, pharmacist, or other health care provider.